mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

             - With `&&`
             - With `||`
             - With `==`
+            - If you have a local property and are updating your sum/max, then you don't need to return a value.
+You just mutate the property of yours...
-            - other ways
+            - Other ways

-        This will ultimately and always lead to hitting a base case i.e. stop recursing.
-Trust the process. 😉
+        This recursive call will ultimately always lead to hitting a base case i.e. stop recursing.
+Trust the process. 😉 */

-        In the case of the staircase question: we combine the result of left & right simply just by adding their sum.
-    */
 }

 ```
-### Why does my code continue infinitely?
-It implies that either you:
-- Haven't handled all your base cases.
-- Didn't change the state upon traversing.

 ## Figure out how to call your recursive function from your main function
 For counting the number of ways, you're starting from stair `0`.
 And your starting/current answer is `0`.
 Your desired stair is also another parameter that you need to pass...